-Nicaragua profile - Timeline - BBC News
+Nicaragua profile

 2016 September - Nicaragua grants political asylum the former president of El Salvador, Mauricio Funes, who is facing allegations of corruption and money laundering at home, charges which he denies.

-2016 November - Daniel Ortega wins a third consecutive presidential term with his wife Rosario Murillo as his vice-presidential running mate.
+2016 November - Daniel Ortega wins a third consecutive presidential term.
+His wife Rosario Murillo becomes vice-president.

+2018 April - President Ortega scraps proposed changes to social security after they spark nationwide protests with several deaths.